How Much Does a Gallon of Water Weigh?

 Water is most dense when it's at 39.2ºF, or 4ºC.
 At this temperature, a gallon of water weighs around 8.345lb.
 Turn the heating way up to 200ºF though, and a gallon of water will weigh around 8.04lb.
 At room temperature (70°F or 21°C), a gallon of water weighs 8.33lb (3.78kg).

 Check out the reference table below to see how gallons of water translate into pounds and kilograms, and try out our water weight calculator yourself!
+If you want to find out the weight of any other liquids, give our gallons to pounds converter a try.

 |Gallons of water||Pounds||Kilos|